premAI-io/state-of-open-source-ai/eval-datasets.md

 ```

 ### Audio
+Within the realm of language, audio plays a significant role, and text-to-speech and automatic speech recognition stand
+out as pivotal tasks in this domain, however evaluating [TTS](https://en.wikipedia.org/wiki/Speech_synthesis) and
+[ASR](https://en.wikipedia.org/wiki/Speech_recognition) models presents unique challenges and nuances.
+TTS evaluation
+involves subjective judgments related to naturalness and intelligibility, which can be influenced by individual
+listener biases.
+Instead, ASR assessment relies heavily on metrics like Word Error Rate (WER) but may not fully capture
+semantic accuracy.
+Both domains require meticulously crafted datasets and robust evaluation protocols.
+TTS models,
+in particular, grapple with prosody and speaker similarity assessments, adding complexity to the process.
+ASR evaluations
+must factor in considerations like domain-specific adaptation and the model's robustness to varying accents and environmental
+conditions.
+Striking a balance between objective metrics and human perception in these critical speech technology fields
+remains an ongoing and intricate task.

 #### Benchmarks

 (ljspeech)=
-[LJSpeech](https://huggingface.co/datasets/lj_speech) is a widely used benchmark dataset for Text-to-Speech
-([TTS](https://en.wikipedia.org/wiki/Speech_synthesis)) research.
-It comprises around 13,100 short audio clips recorded
+[LJSpeech](https://huggingface.co/datasets/lj_speech) is a widely used benchmark dataset for TTS research.
+It comprises
-by a single speaker who reads passages from non-fiction books.
-The dataset is based on texts published between 1884 and
+around 13,100 short audio clips recorded by a single speaker who reads passages from non-fiction books.
+The dataset is
-1964, all of which are in the public domain.
-The audio recordings, made in 2016-17 as part of the
+based on texts published between 1884 and 1964, all of which are in the public domain.
+The audio recordings, made in 2016-17
-[LibriVox project](https://librivox.org/), are also in the public domain.
-LJSpeech serves as a valuable resource for TTS
+as part of the [LibriVox project](https://librivox.org/), are also in the public domain.
+LJSpeech serves as a valuable
-researchers and developers due to its high-quality, diverse, and freely available speech data.
+resource for TTS researchers and developers due to its high-quality, diverse, and freely available speech data.

 [Multilingual LibriSpeech](https://huggingface.co/datasets/facebook/multilingual_librispeech#dataset-summary) is an
 extension of the extensive LibriSpeech dataset, known for its English-language audiobook recordings.
 This expansion broadens